memory-hunter/hill-climb-racing-vita/README.md

 their own legally obtained copy of the game in form of an .apk file.**

 ### Minor notes
-- When finishing a play session, don't quit the game immediately.
-Wait for around 3 seconds and then quit, otherwise your game may crash or your save data may be corrupted.
+- Before the game jumps to the loading screen after launching it, or after finishing a play session, don't quit the game immediately.
+  - Wait for around 3 seconds and then quit, otherwise your game may crash or your save data may be corrupted.
+  - If you still happen to crash/corrupt your save file, there is a backup inside `ux0:/data/hcr` folder with the name `SharedPreferences.bin.bak`.
+Simply remove the `.bak` by renaming and the game should work again, but some progress may be lost.
 - When selecting levels or cars, wait until it responds, because it's loading things in the background.
+- There is a moment after lots of gameplay, that when you get to the death screen, the game will start lagging and you will have massive FPS drop.
+It is yet to be figured out why does this happen.
+  - It is recommended to patiently wait until you can proceed to the selection menu, and restart the game.
+  - Else, just restart the game in the middle of the laggy sequence, but progress will be lost.

 This is currently in its **BETA** version.
 Improvements may be made in the future.
 See [Issues](https://github.com/memory-hunter/hill-climb-racing-vita/issues) for currently know problems.